Improving Patient Outcomes in Anti-Reflux Surgery

 Written by: Lauren Schneider

-UT Health Austin physicians joined a multicenter clinical trial comparing two surgeries to treat chronic acid reflux, also known as gastroesophageal reflux disease (GERD).
-Led by the Mayo Clinic, the study will compare long-term outcomes associated with the two procedures.
+UT Health Austin physicians joined a multicenter clinical trial comparing two surgeries to treat chronic acid reflux also known as gastroesophageal reflux disease (GERD).
+Led by the Mayo Clinic, the clinical trial will compare long-term outcomes associated with the two procedures.

-Along with the LES, the gastroesophageal junction is also regulated by a muscle called the diaphragm, which separates the stomach and the chest.
+<br>Along with the LES, the gastroesophageal junction is also regulated by a muscle known as the diaphragm, which separates the stomach and the chest.
 Because the LES and the diaphragm both play a role in regulating the gastroesophageal junction, GERD is often linked to hiatal hernia, a condition in which stomach tissue pushes into the chest though a small opening (hiatus) in the diaphragm.

 A newer, less invasive surgery used to treat GERD is known as transoral incisionless fundoplication (TIF).
 In this procedure, the surgeon passes a TIF device into the patient’s mouth and through their throat.
 An endoscope attached to the TIF device allows the surgeon to view the gastroesophageal junction.
 The TIF device then folds the stomach 270° around the esophagus, fastening it with twenty plastic tacks that remain in the body.